damasia/ProjectDemo/README.md

 # ProjectDemo
-## The project is done with Selenium WebDriver
+## This project uses the Selenium WebDriver

 ## Installation
 * If you have already installed Git to clone the project git@github.com:damasia/ProjectDemo.git otherwise download the ZIP File